Here’s a free zither-banjo mini album of compositions by the king of the zither banjo, Alfred D. Cammeyer (1862 – 1949)

-1. The 1st, 2nd and 5th strings are plain steel; the 3rd is gut; the 4th is either gut or nylon wound in silver
+1. The 1st, 2nd and 5th strings are plain steel; the 3rd is gut; the 4th is silk or nylon wound in silver

 2. The back is entirely enclosed

-3. The skin surface is quite small, 7 or 9 inches
+3. The skin surface is quite small, 7 to 9 inches

 4. There are six tuning machines.
 One is a dummy.